By Mark Gauert

 “People who say they only drink one kind of wine,” she says.
 “Only cabernet sauvignon.
 Only pinot noir.
 Only chardonnay.”
 That rules out so many opportunities to explore – and to enjoy – the worlds of wine.
 The licorice flavors of a syrah; the pepper and violet of a cabernet franc; the honey citrus of a pinot gris.
 Ignorance is not bliss.

-We’ll get a chance to explore (and taste) all of them April 29, 2017) at the charity American Fine Wine Competition Gala at the Design Center of the Americas in Dania Beach.
+We’ll get a chance to explore (and taste) all of them May 5 at the Pier 66 Hotel & Marina in Fort Lauderdale.
 Settle back with a glass of something you’ve never tried.

 As for me, I settled on a 2011 Stainless Chardonnay from Chamisal Vineyards at lunch with Shari Gherman, a fairly inexpensive wine from California that I poured from a screw-top bottle into a glass I had not rinsed with water.
 I paired it with a plate of cheese ravioli in red sauce.